 Vaultpress allows you to back up everything (I mean EVERYTHING) on your website, daily.
 You can sleep soundly knowing that, should something go wrong, you’ve got a copy safe and sound.
 It also runs security scans so you can be sure your site is safe.

 Yoast is one of my favourite plugins that I get the most use out of.
 It helps you optimize your website and posts, helping them show up in Google search results and making them high quality for your readers.

-This little plugin makes it super easy to share all of your amazing content over the web, making you site easy to use as well as helping build traffic.
+This little plugin makes it super easy to share all of your amazing content over the web, making your site easy to use as well as helping build traffic.

 Nutrifox allows you to create nutrition labels quickly and easily for all of your amazing recipes.
-You simple copy and past the ingredients into the tool, and they do the rest for you.
+You simply copy and paste the ingredients into the tool, and they do the rest for you.
 If there is an ingredient they don’t have, you can add it yourself.
 It’s a great little tool that also helps optimize your recipes for search engines.
-Also if you sign up for a years membership of Food Blogger Pro (check out down below) you get a Nutrifox membership FO FREEEE.
+Also if you sign up for a year’s membership of Food Blogger Pro (check out down below) you get a Nutrifox membership FO FREEEE.

 In my opinion Tasty Recipes is one of THE BEST recipe plugins going.
 It gives you everything you need to input recipes onto your site that are SEO ready.
 The recipe cards look beautiful AND professional and they’re also ready to print for anyone that wants them.

 Pinterest is a fantastic tool for food bloggers and the Tasty Pins plugin allows you to optimize your recipe photos for Pinterest, search engines and screen readers.
 It also means that if someone else pins a recipe image from your site, that pin will have a optimized description ready to go, instead of pulling alt text.